Contact

 France’s Automatic Visa Plan Set To Create Flexibility for UK Second-Home Owners

 Recent developments in France’s immigration policy could bring significant changes for British second-home owners in the country.
+Read our guide here about the new automatic Visa plan in France and new rules for second home owners in France.
 A new law, part of a broader immigration bill, has been proposed and is currently under review, which, if approved, would grant automatic long-stay visa rights to Britons owning second homes in France.

 However, it’s important to note that this legislation is still subject to approval by the Conseil constitutionnel (constitutional council) and the Conseil d’Etat (state council), and either body could potentially strike down the motion.